Barnard Castle – The Teesdale Capital

 The Langley Beck at Staindrop merges with the nearby Sudburn Beck south of Staindrop to become the Alwent, a beck with a Celtic name identical to that of the Rive Alwin in Coquetdale, Northumberland.

 West of Staindrop the valley of the Langley Beck forms a sparsely populated and pretty region of scattered farms called Langleydale where the uplands of Teesdale give way to the lowlands of the Tees Vale near Raby.
 The principal settlement of this extensive area is a hamlet with the inexplicable name Kinninvie.
-There is little else to see besides this, other than farms and open country until you reach the Gaunless Valley to the north or Barnard Castle to the south.
+There is little else to see besides this, other than farms and open country until you reach the Gaunless Valley near Bishop Auckland to the north or Barnard Castle to the south.